 Unity WebGL only supports baked GI.
 Realtime GI is not currently supported in WebGL.
 Furthermore, only Non-Directional lightmapsA pre-rendered texture that contains the effects of light sources on static objects in the scene.
 Lightmaps are overlaid on top of scene geometry to create the effect of lighting.
 More info

 Unity WebGL only supports linear color space rendering with WebGL 2.0.
 Linear color space rendering doesn’t have fallback support for WebGL 1.0.
 To build a WebGL player using linear color space rendering, you need to remove WebGL 1.0 API in the Player settings, open the Other Settings panel, disable the Automatic Graphics API setting.

 Some web browsers don’t support sRGB DXT texture compression.
 This can decrease the quality of rendering performance when using linear rendering, due to runtime decompression of all the DXT textures.

 WebGL does not support playing Video using the MovieTexture class.
 However, you can efficiently play back video in your WebGL content using the HTML5 video element.
 Download this Asset Store package for an example of how to do so.

 The WebGL 1.0 specification imposes some limitations on GLSLS shaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
 More info

-See in Glossary code, which are more restricted then what many OpenGL ES 2.0 implementations allow.
+See in Glossary code, which are more restrictive than many OpenGL ES 2.0 implementations.
 This is mostly relevant when you write your own shaders.

 Specifically, WebGL has restriction on which values can be used to index arrays or matrices: WebGL only allows dynamic indexing with constant expressions, loop indices or a combination.
 The only exception is for uniform access in vertex shadersA program that runs on each vertex of a 3D model when the model is being rendered.
 More info